SHALINISAURAV/Loan-Approval-Prediction/README.md

 Model Persistence: Saving the best-performing model (the Random Forest model) as a pickle file (loan_model.pkl) so it can be used for future predictions without retraining. 💾

+🧑‍💻 Author
+Shalini Saurav

 🛠️ Technologies and Libraries
 The project is built with the following essential Python libraries:

 pandas: For all your data manipulation and analysis needs. 📊

 NumPy: The foundation for numerical operations.

 Matplotlib & Seaborn: For creating stunning data visualizations. 📈

 Scikit-learn: The machine learning powerhouse for:

 train_test_split: Splitting data for training and testing.

 LabelEncoder: Converting categorical labels into numbers.

 StandardScaler: Scaling numerical features for better model performance.

 DecisionTreeClassifier: Our first predictive model.

-RandomForestClassifier: The ensemble model that won! 🎉 classification_report, accuracy_score, confusion_matrix: Evaluating model success.
+RandomForestClassifier: The ensemble model that won! 🎉

+classification_report, accuracy_score, confusion_matrix: Evaluating model success.

+pickle: Saving and loading our trained model.

+⚙️ Installation and Setup
+Getting started is easy!
+Follow these steps:

+Clone the repository:

+git clone <repository-url>

+Install the required dependencies:

+pip install pandas numpy scikit-learn matplotlib seaborn

+Run the Jupyter notebook:
+Open the Loan Approval Prediction.ipynb file in a Jupyter environment to execute the code and see the full analysis in action. 🚀

 📊 Dataset
 The project uses the loan_approval_dataset.csv file.
 It's packed with key features about loan applicants, including:

 loan_id

 no_of_dependents

 education 🎓

 self_employed

 income_annum 💰

 loan_amount

 loan_term

 cibil_score 💯

 residential_assets_value 🏡

 commercial_assets_value 🏢

 luxury_assets_value 💎

 bank_asset_value

 loan_status (Our target variable!
 Approved or Rejected)

 💡 Usage
-pickle: Saving and loading our trained model.
+To use the trained model for making predictions on new data, you can load the loan_model.pkl file and follow this example:

 import pickle
 import pandas as pd